makocodeproject/makocode/NOTES.md

                 - The actual address size is 6 plus the value of the address size.
                 - Minimum address size is 0b000=0, given an address size-size of 0, meaning that this matrix code can address at least 2^6 bits.
                 - Maximum value is 0b111111=63 with address size-size of 3, meaning that this matrix code can address at most ~2^69 bits, or 512 exabytes.
+                - The current implementation will support only 2^64 bits.
+More could be supported with big integers.
             - The values will be as small as is possible, e.g. the address-size is ceiling(log2(entire matrix code size in bits + 1)) - 6
         - Address index Payload
             - The starting address of each region of the file after the address index, uncompressed.